tstromberg/goose/README.md

 ### Auto-Start (macOS) 🌟

-Right-click the menubar icon and toggle "Launch at Login".
+Click the menubar icon and toggle "Start at Login".
 Never think about it again!

 ## Authentication & Privacy 🔐